SoniaZaldana/GameCentre/A1/codesmells.md

 ## Code smell: Switch statement
 ## Category: Object-orientation abuser.
-# Objected oriented abuser in warehouseSimulation.
+## Objected oriented abuser in warehouseSimulation.
-# Location: Line 65-89 in WreHouseSimulation
+## Location: Line 65-89 in WreHouseSimulation
-# Description:Both if statements which check for the type of worker do the same actions, which results in a complex
+## Description:Both if statements which check for the type of worker do the same actions, which results in a complex
-# and long if statement, with a lot of very similar code.
+## and long if statement, with a lot of very similar code.
-# Solution: Use polymorphism and make Picker and Sequencer both subclasses of Worker, so you don't even need
+## Solution: Use polymorphism and make Picker and Sequencer both subclasses of Worker, so you don't even need
-# to use an switch statement and instead execute the same code on Worker.
+## to use an switch statement and instead execute the same code on Worker.
 Make Worker abstract and define in it the
-# methods that both subclasses already implement.
+## methods that both subclasses already implement.
 At Runtime, the code for the appropriate subclass will be executed.

+## Code smell: Data Class
+## Category: Dispensable
+## Location: Class: Order
+## Description: Contains only "fields and crude methods for accessing them (getters and setters)."(sourcemaking)
+## Order does not contain any functionality apart for containing data for other classes.
+## Solution: Find relevant methods and include them in the Order Class.
+Relevant methods could be cancelOrder() -> void,
+## isOrdered() -> bool, etc